SaraMWillis/example-docs/docs/registration_and_access/group_management/index.md

 ### Creating a New Group

 A new group can be created at any time through the user portal.
 New groups will share their time and storage allocations with your primary group.
 Alternate research groups can be a good solution for managing file permissions.
-For example, if you needed to restrict access of a particular directory to a certain subset of your group, you could do this by creating a new research group, adding the group members who need access to those files, and then changing the group ownership of the files/directories that need restricted access.
+For example, if a particular directory and its contents needs restricted access, you could do this by creating a new research group, adding the group members who need access to those files, and then changing the group ownership of the files/directories.

-To create a new group, log into the user portal, select the Manage Groups and select the Add New Group dropdown menu.
+To create a new group, log into the user portal, select the **Manage Groups** and select the **Add New Group** dropdown menu.

 <img src="images/create-research-group.png" style="width:500px;">